 Spacing: A hyphen is never followed or preceded by a space, except when hanging (see above) or when used to display parts of words independently, such as the prefix sub- and the suffix -less.

 Image filenames and redirects: Image filenames are not part of the encyclopedic content; they are tools.
-They are most useful if they can be readily typed, so they usually use hyphens instead of dashes.
+They are most useful if they can be readily typed, so they always use hyphens instead of dashes.
 Similarly, article titles with dashes should also have a corresponding redirect from a copy of the title with hyphens: for example, Michelson-Morley experiment redirects to Michelson–Morley experiment.

-Non-breaking: A non-breaking hyphen (((nbhyph))) will not be used as a point of line-wrap.
+Non-breaking: A non-breaking hyphen (&#8209; or ((nbhyph))) will not be used as a point of line-wrap.

 Soft hyphens: Use soft hyphens to mark locations where a word will be broken and hyphenated if necessary at the end of a line of text, usually in very long words or narrow spaces (such as captions, narrow table columns, or text adjacent to a very wide image), for example: ((shy| Penn|syl|va|nia and Mass|a|chu|setts style themselves com|mon|wealths.)).
 Use sparingly to avoid making wikitext difficult to read and edit.
 For more information, see Help:Line-break handling.

-Encoding: The hyphen is represented by the ASCII/UNICODE HYPHEN-MINUS character, which is entered by the hyphen or minus key on all standard keyboards.
+Encoding: The hyphen is represented by the ASCII/UNICODE HYPHEN-MINUS character, which is entered by the hyphen or minus key on all standard computer keyboards.
 Do not use the UNICODE HYPHEN character.

 Hyphenation involves many subtleties that cannot be covered here; the rules and examples presented above illustrate the broad principles.